lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 For *your country*, making money means creating it **out of thin air**.

-These two meanings of making money couldn't be more different, yet this distinction largely goes unnoticed, and because of this, almost everyone's concept of money is a **myth**.
+These two meanings couldn't be more different, yet this distinction largely goes unnoticed, and because of this, almost everyone's concept of money is a **myth**.

 Yes, your country also sells stuff to other countries, but the currency market is only a place of transit for money, it's not its origin.